laravel-commode/validation-locator/README.md

 Also validator provides you an ability to register validator's 'sometimes' callback.
 You can simply do it by overriding ``sometimes()`` method:

-        /**
-         * Allows to bind laravel validator instance "sometimes"
-         * callbacks.
-"Is new" marker will be passed.
-         *
-         * @param \Illuminate\Validation\Validator $validator Laravel validator instance
-         * @param bool $isNew Flag that shows of model is new or being updated.
-         */
         public function sometimes(\Illuminate\Validation\Validator $validator, $isNew = true) {
             //$validator->sometimes(); ...